 Pregnancy, maternity and employment subject of new Assembly inquiry

-A new inquiry will examine the impact of pregancy and maternity on equality at work.
+A new inquiry will examine the impact of pregnancy and maternity on equality at work.

 The National Assembly’s Equality, Local Government and Communities Committee will be looking at issues within the Welsh Government’s control such as employability, economic development, the Welsh public sector equality duties, public sector workforces and childcare.